selfstartdev/itsablog/README.md

 npm install
 ```

-This project is written in ES6/ES2015, and built to ES5 for npm package publishing.
+This project is written in TypeScript, and built to ES5 for npm package publishing.
 To see the output of the test blog posts in the project, run the following

 ```
 npm start
 ```

-To have your ES6 build and written to the output file (which is the main file specified for npm), run the following
+To have your TypeScript build and written to the output file (which is the main file specified for npm), run the following

 ```
 npm run build
 ```

 Unit tests should be written for any and all changes made to this project.
 These should be written inside of respective files in the `/test` directory.
-This project's tests are written using [chai](https://chaijs.com), [chai-sinon](https://chaijs.com/plugins/sinon-chai/), and the [expect style](http://chaijs.com/api/bdd/).
+This project's tests are written using [mocha](https://mochajs.org/), [chai](https://chaijs.com), [chai-sinon](https://chaijs.com/plugins/sinon-chai/), and the [expect style](http://chaijs.com/api/bdd/).

 Before submitting any changes, run the project's testing suite with the following